rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (unsorted)

+- after testing CssPanZoom for a bit, remove PanZoomTest and @panzoom/panzoom
 - ✅ Get focal-point zooming example from @panzoom/panzoom working locally
   - https://timmywil.com/panzoom/demo/
 - ✅ Rewrite our own simplified version
 - ✅ light intensity is varying as doors are opened

 - nav demo + tty with `look`